mitmath/18335/README.md

 Briefly discussed Golub–Kahn bidiagonalization method for SVD, just to get the general flavor.
 At this point, however, we are mostly through with details of dense linear-algebra techniques: the important thing is to grasp the fundamental ideas rather than zillions of little details, since in practice you're just going to use LAPACK anyway.

 **Further reading:** See Trefethen, lectures 27–30, and Per Persson's [2006 notes](notes/lec15handout6pp.pdf) on power/inverse/Rayleigh iteration and on QR ([part 1](notes/lec15handout6pp.pdf) and [part 2](notes/lec16handout6pp.pdf)).

+### Lecture 17 (Mar 15)

+Brief discussion of shifted QR method,

+There are a number of additional tricks to further improve things, the most important of which is probably the Wilkinson shift: estimating μ from a little 2×2 problem from the last _two_ columns to avoid problems in cases e.g. where there are two equal and opposite eigenvalues.
+Some of these tricks (e.g. the Wilkinson shift) are described in the book, and some are only in specialized publications.
+If you want the eigenvectors as well as eigenvalues, it turns out to be more efficient to use a more recent "divide and conquer" algorithm, summarized in the book, but where the details are especially tricky and important.
+However, at this point I don't want to cover more gory details in 18.335.
+Although it is good to know the general structure of modern algorithms, especially the fact that they look nothing like the characteristic-polynomial algorithm you learn as an undergraduate, as a practical matter you are always just going to call LAPACK if the problem is small enough to solve directly.
+Matters are different for much larger problems, where the algorithms are not so bulletproof and one might need to get into the guts of the algorithms; this will lead us into the next topic of the course, iterative algorithms for large systems, in subsequent lectures.

+Briefly discussed Golub–Kahn bidiagonalization method for SVD, just to get the general flavor.
+At this point, however, we are mostly through with details of dense linear-algebra techniques: the important thing is to grasp the fundamental ideas rather than zillions of little details, since in practice you're just going to use LAPACK anyway.

+Start discussing (at a very general level) a new topic: **iterative algorithms**, usually for sparse matrices, and in general for matrices where you have a fast way to compute _Ax_ matrix-vector products but cannot (practically) mess around with the specific entries of _A_.

+Emphasized that there are many iterative methods, and that there is no clear "winner" or single bulletproof library that you can use without much thought (unlike LAPACK for dense direct solvers).
+It is problem-dependent and often requires some trial and error.
+Then there is the whole topic of preconditioning, which we will discuss more later, which is even more problem-dependent.
+Briefly listed several common techniques for linear systems (Ax=b) and eigenproblems (Ax=λx or Ax=λBx).

+**Further reading:** See Trefethen, lectures 27–30, and Per Persson's [2006 notes](notes/lec15handout6pp.pdf) on power/inverse/Rayleigh iteration and on QR ([part 1](notes/lec15handout6pp.pdf) and [part 2](notes/lec16handout6pp.pdf)).